TicTac-93/FC-Clickable-Cockpits-Continued/README.md

 - If you're in a supported aircraft and can't click anything:
   - Try pressing your bind for "Force cursor to show" (default LCTRL+C)
   - Check that it's enabled in the **FC Clickable Cockpits** Options menu
+  - Check the PDF for your aircraft in **FC-Clickable-Cockpits-Continued\Doc** to see what points are clickable.
+Some functions are split between LMB and RMB, eg Left Click will RAISE landing gear, while Right Click will lower it.

 ## Original CLICKABLE-FC3 mod